 Unfortunately for many marketers, it’s difficult to imagine what the future of social media will look like because the industry has advanced so quickly.
-There are all sorts of beginner to advanced social media marketing books on Amazon to help you keep up with the times.
+Should we pursue 360 video?
+Augmented reality?
+Or is that all hype and it’s best to stick to traditional text content?

 To lend some fresh insight into social media marketing, we’ve asked a group of seasoned industry experts…